26

 Standard models offer reliable finger, hand, or body detection.
 Commonly used with presses, conveyors, and molding machines, they are compact, easy to install, and compatible with most safety controllers.
 Features include cascading for multi-sided protection, automatic restart, and diagnostic indicators for efficient troubleshooting.

-Designed for demanding environments, these models suit washdown zones (IP69K), ATEX-rated explosive areas, or outdoor installations.
-Some feature extended ranges, configurable beam spacing, or built-in logic for complex workflows.
-Ideal for guarding robotic cells, transfer stations, or automated warehouses, they handle niche safety challenges without compromising performance.
+Special Application light curtains can be designed for demanding environments, suiting washdown zones (IP69K), ATEX-rated explosive areas, or outdoor installations.
+Alternatively, they can feature extended ranges, configurable beam spacing, or built-in logic for complex workflows.
+Ideal for guarding robotic cells, transfer stations, or automated warehouses, these handle niche safety challenges without compromising performance.

 Choosing the Right Light Curtain